shams-nahid/My-Daily-AWS-Study/AWS Storage/02 Storage Gateway.md

 - Backup process use `Physical Tape`
 - `Backup with iSCSI Protocol`
 - Use `VTL (Virtual Tape Library)`
+- Allow archive data to Glacier directly from the on-premise

 ### Misc Notes